Probate & Estate Administration – Solicitors in Gosforth Serving Newcastle upon Tyne, the North East and Nationally

 - to pay the court application fee

-For example, arrange the release of funds held within bank and building society accounts, life insurance and private pension policies, sell personal and household items and property
+For example, obtain the release of funds held within bank and building society accounts, life insurance and private pension policies.
+Sell personal and household items and property

-In accordance with the terms of any will or the intestacy rules.
+In accordance with the terms of any Will or the intestacy rules.
 It’s not difficult to get that wrong.

 We are happy to provide you with a free, no obligation quotation for our Probate services.